How free time shapes young minds

 These days, electronics may be the biggest threat to family interaction and creative, imaginative play.
 TVs, computer games, and video games suck hours of the typical kid's day.
 All of these diversions can have a place in a child's life, but they generally don't inspire much creativity or heavy thinking.
 Studies show that too much screen time in childhood can lead to obesity, attention problems, hyperactivity, aggression, sleep trouble, and poor performance at school.

-A nationwide study published in the Archives of Internal Medicine in 2005 concluded that children who watched the most TV before age 3 tended to have the worst reading scores at ages 6 and 7.
-Another study of 10 boys published in Pediatrics in 2007 found that playing a video game for an hour in the evening interfered with sleep and hampered memory skills the next morning.
+A nationwide study published in the Archives of Internal Medicine concluded that children who watched the most TV before age 3 tended to have the worst reading scores at ages 6 and 7.
+Another study of 10 boys published in Pediatrics found that playing a video game for an hour in the evening interfered with sleep and hampered memory skills the next morning.